Nick Reiner’s arraignment pushed to January in parents’ murder case

 “There may be more at some other point, but today we rest on where we stand procedurally, which is a continuance of arraignment.

-“Nothing happened today substantively, we’ll be back for an arraignment in the same department on the 7th of January.”
+“Nothing happened today substantively, we’ll be back for an arraignment in the same department on January 7.”

-Nick appeared in court on Wednesday wearing a blue vest and spoke only to say “Yes your honour”, US publications reported.
+Lawyer Mr Jackson previously represented disgraced Hollywood mogul Harvey Weinstein during a Los Angeles trial as well as US actor Kevin Spacey.

+At a press conference on Tuesday, Los Angeles district attorney Nathan Hochman said no decision had been made on whether to seek the death penalty in the case.

-Reiner has long been one of the most prolific directors in Hollywood and his work includes some of the most memorable films of the 1980s and 1990s, including This Is Spinal Tap, A Few Good Men, When Harry Met Sally and The Princess Bride.
+Rob Reiner was one of the most prolific directors in Hollywood and his work includes some of the most memorable films of the 1980s and 1990s, including This Is Spinal Tap, A Few Good Men, When Harry Met Sally and The Princess Bride.

+Nick worked with his father on the 2016 film Being Charlie, which was loosely inspired by Nick’s experience of addiction and attending rehab.

+The film, which he co-wrote, was directed by Rob and follows the son of a US governor, Charlie, played by Nick Robinson, as he battles with drug abuse.

 Bookmark popover